raspiduino/arv32-opt/README.md

 The code is written in pure C (and not Arduino) to reduce Arduino overhead (if any).
 It initializes UART, SPI, SD card, and a digital input-pullup pin for triggering emulator state dump.
 Finally, it initialize mini-rv32ima and let the emulator does its works.

 ## How fast is it?
-About 175Hz - 205Hz with `-O3` code on an Arduino UNO based on atmega328p, clocked at 16MHz, with a class 4 SDHC card connected via 1-bit SPI interface.
-The time for fully booting Linux is estimated to be `119.4` hours, or `4.96` days, if calculated correctly.
+About ~~175Hz - 205Hz~~ 535 - 600 Hz with `-O3` code on an Arduino UNO based on atmega328p, clocked at 16MHz, with a class 4 SDHC card connected via 1-bit SPI interface.
+The time for fully booting Linux is estimated to be ~~`119.4` hours, or `4.96` days~~ `39.1` hours, or `1.63` day, if calculated correctly.

+Update 24/9/2023: The speed is tripled by implementing icache

 <br> Why it's *that* slow?
 Read `Current issues and drawbacks` section below.

 ## Pinout